am2998/i-use-arch-BTW/README.md

     - Installs the Yay AUR helper.

 27. **Exit Chroot and Reboot**
-    - Exits the chroot environment and reboots the system.
+    - Exits the chroot environment.

 ## Install